ealva-com/eAlvaBrainz/README.md

   }
 }
 ```
-Note the MusicBrainzService is constructed with a CoverArtService instance.
-This allows MusicBrainzService to provide functionality such as
+The MusicBrainzService is constructed with a CoverArtService instance.
+This allows
+MusicBrainzService to provide functionality such as:
 ``` kotlin
 fun getReleaseArt(artistName: ArtistName, albumName: AlbumName): Flow<RemoteImage>
 ```